 The Amended Credit Agreement will become effective upon consummation of the Rights Offering subject to satisfaction of certain conditions precedent referred to below.
-A copy of the Amended Credit Agreement has been filed as an exhibit to the Company's Annual Report on Form 10-K for the year ended December 31, 1996.
+A copy of the Amended Credit Agreement has been filed as an exhibit to the Registration Statement of which this Prospectus is a part.
 The following summaries of certain provisions of the Amended Credit Agreement do not purport to be complete and where reference is made to particular provisions of the Amended Credit Agreement such provisions, including definitions of certain terms, are incorporated by reference as a part of such summaries or terms, which are qualified in their entirety by such reference.